Walls of Silence

 I stood up for what I believed to be right.
 A more senior officer disagreed with me and so began a battle of wits which ended in him winning.
 I went on to win the war but it was an empty victory.
 My career had gone and with it my sense of…

-Posted on February 11, 2014, in Management, Police, Politics, Public Sector and tagged Crime statistics, Criminal Justice System, Leadership, Police, Police Crime Commissioners, Policy, Politics, Public relations, women.
+Posted on 11-02-2014, in Leadership & Management, Police, Public Service Babble and tagged Crime statistics, Criminal Justice System, Leadership, Police, Police Crime Commissioners, Policy, Politics, Public relations, women.
 Bookmark the permalink.
 1 Comment.